How to beat everyone at the Bluff Card Game?

 - Strategies to win the bluff card game

-The bluff card game is one of the most recognised and easy to play card games in the world.
+The bluff card game is one of the most recognized and easy to play card games in the world.
 Branded as a party game, this game is one where many people can play and enjoy at the same time.
 This game is played all over the world and goes by different names being modified by different cultures and communities to their comfort.
 This game remains one of the most played games in the world to this date and once you understand its rules, you can play it online with your friends!

 The bluff card game is an easy card game that can be played by two people or more.
 If the range of the players is from two to four, then one full deck of cards, or 52 cards, is sufficient.
 If the range of the players is five or more, then two or more decks should be shuffled according to the number of people playing the game.